seanw75/interview_prep/linkedin.md

 ### misc coding
 * wanted me to solve a pretty messy problem processing a spreadsheet input with an online algorithm in python to print a set of tables using maps it in linear time,.

 ## Technology
-* How would you design a scale out web service.
 * Some things about scaling IT infrastructure
 * conceptual/design interviews.
 Many questions on systems knowledge ( networks, OS, linux, ssl, etc).
 * Interviewer describes the full stack setup of a web app, Please list the benefits and disadvantages of this setup.
 And if you could, how would you improve it?